ltrudu/CriticalPermissionsHelper/README.md

 Controls permission to use the System Alert Window, which allows one app to draw its window(s) over another.

 #4.
 Get AppOps Stats:
-Controls permission to access app operations statistics, used to determine the resources being used by apps on the
+Controls permission to access app operations statistics, used to determine the resources being used by apps on the device.

 #5.
 Battery Stats:
 Controls permission to access battery statistics for the device.